DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 ```

-We only need to reference one script file `vendor-bundle.js`.
-There are two bundles that are defined by default in an app created via the CLI: `app-bundle.js`, which contains your code and `vendor-bundle.js` which contains all third party libraries.
+We only need to reference one script file: `vendor-bundle.js`.
+There are two bundles that are defined by default in an app created via the CLI: `app-bundle.js`, which contains your code, and `vendor-bundle.js`, which contains all third-party libraries.

 Aurelia looks for a JavaScript file with the same name in the `src` directory for the main app config details.
 Let's create that now: